Biodiversity

 The Otterpool Park development is being designed to protect, minimise and mitigate the impact of the project on the environment.

 Half of the development will be green open space with existing habitats retained, protected and enhanced where possible.
 The scheme is being designed with landscape and green infrastructure fully integrated into the development and over half the area will be green open space.
 Green corridors will be built into the scheme to link spaces across the site, promote healthy lifestyles and protect and enhance habitats.
 A biodiversity action plan is also being developed to increase biodiversity on the site by 20%.
-You can find more information on Otterpool Park here.
+Find out more on Otterpool Park.